fscorrupt/awesome-stars/README.md

 - [BigBodyCobain/Shadowbroker](https://github.com/BigBodyCobain/Shadowbroker) - Open-source intelligence for the global theater.
 Track everything from the corporate/private jets of the wealthy, and spy satellites, to seismic events in one unified interface.
 Hook an AI agent up to
 - [ttlequals0/MinusPod](https://github.com/ttlequals0/MinusPod) - MinusPod is a self-hosted server that removes ads before you ever hit play
-- [ellite/scrob](https://github.com/ellite/scrob) - Scrob - Self-hosted media tracking app.
-It syncs your libraries from Jellyfin, Plex, and Emby, tracks your watch history, ratings, and personal lists - Your own private Letterboxd + Trakt
 - [totaldebug/armadarr](https://github.com/totaldebug/armadarr) - A home assistant integration for managing all Arr platforms
 - [thecfu/scraparr](https://github.com/thecfu/scraparr) - Scraparr is a Prometheus Exporter for various components of the *arr Suite
 - [wuwentao/midea_ac_lan](https://github.com/wuwentao/midea_ac_lan) - Auto-configure and then control your Midea M-Smart devices (Air conditioner, Fan, Water heater, Washer, etc) via local area network.